South Sudan Food Guide

 Date Sweets

-Simple desserts made from dates, sometimes stuffed with nuts or rolled in sesame seeds.
-Dates provide natural sweetness and are often enjoyed during Ramadan and special occasions.
-Reflects Arab culinary influences.
+Simple sweets made from dates, sometimes stuffed with nuts or rolled in sesame seeds.
+The dates do the sweetening, and these tend to come out during Ramadan and on special occasions.
+Another piece of the Arab influence on local cooking.

 Ful Sudani Sweet